fabbrin/KinecTool/Kinect_RPS_Game/README.md

 # Kinect Rock Paper Scissors (RPS) The Game
 Niccolò Fabbri - Copyright © 2016

+*Ever thought about playing Rock-Paper-Scissors with your PC?
+Now you can do this by using Kinect RPS.
+The rule are rock breaks scissors, scissors cut paper and paper wraps rock.
+Kinect RPS can recognize your hand gesture and immediately show you its hand-sign randomly chooses.
+In according to the game rule, the system can decide the winner between human and computer....(unless it recognizes wrongly..Sometimes it does)*

 # Requirements
 - Microsoft Kinect Xbox 360 device
 - Kinect for Windows SDK v1.8